Benefits of Family Law Mediation to Resolve a Child Custody Dispute

 - Mediation can help reduce the chances of future child custody conflicts.
 Parents are typically more likely to follow a parenting plan that they helped create than one that is handed down by the court through an allocation judgment.

 - Mediation may have a positive effect on your co-parenting relationship.
 During mediation, you may learn communication skills and conflict-avoidance techniques that you can utilize during your post-divorce co-parenting relationship.

 Contact a St. Charles Child Custody Lawyer

-The team at Shaw Family Law, P.C. are highly experienced in family law mediation.
+The team at Shaw Sanders, P.C. are highly experienced in family law mediation.
 Illinois divorce attorney Matt Shaw is a certified family law mediator.
 Our team can help you decide if mediation is right for you and work with you to resolve your child custody dispute in a way that reduces the stress on you and your child.
 Call 630-584-5550 for a free, confidential consultation.